How to Decide Membership Rules for Nonprofit Organizations

 To check on national regulations for nonprofit organizations, you can check the Model Nonprofit Corporation Act, which includes provisions for the legal rights of members.

-Pro Tip: To ensure your organization complies with state and federal nonprofit laws, we recommend seeking legal advice, such as an attorney specialized in nonprofit organizations, or more budget-friendly options like legal aid centers and college legal clinics (don’t worry - these are supervised by professionals).
+Pro Tip: To ensure your organization complies with state and federal nonprofit laws, we recommend seeking legal advice, such as an attorney specializing in nonprofit organizations, or more budget-friendly options like legal aid centers and college legal clinics (don’t worry - these are supervised by professionals).

 Rules of Enrollment